ptrxyz/chemotion/client-vscode-remote-container/README.md

 (You want to make sure that `.devcontainer`, `docker-compose.vscode` and `Dockerfile.vscode` reside in the Chemotion source's root directory as shown here)

-**Step 3:** Open VSCode and open the Chemotion folder: `File` -> `Open Folder` -> select the right folder, here `/workspace/chemotion`.
+**Step 4:** Open VSCode and open the Chemotion folder: `File` -> `Open Folder` -> select the right folder, here `/workspace/chemotion`.

-**Step 4:** If the Remote Development Extensions for Docker are installed, you will prompted to reopen the folder in a container.
+**Step 5:** If the Remote Development Extensions for Docker are installed, you will prompted to reopen the folder in a container.
 Confirm and the container will be created (this will take a while...).

 If the prompt does not show, install the extension pack as mentioned above.
 Then, you will find an icon similar to `><` in the very bottom left of VSCode's status bar.
 Click on it and select "Reopen in Container".

-**Step 5:** After the container is build, you will be able to access a terminal in the container using VSCode (`Terminal` -> `New Terminal`).
+**Step 6:** After the container is build, you will be able to access a terminal in the container using VSCode (`Terminal` -> `New Terminal`).
 If all steps were followed correclty, the container will already be initalised with seed data.
 This was done by the `postCreateCommand` in the `.devcontainer/devcontainer.json` file.
 See that file for how it is done.

 You are now ready to do some basic testing: run `bundle exec rails server` in the terminal and open the website in your browser (defaults to `localhost:3000`) when prompted.
 For the first time, this will take some time as sprites need to be generated and Javascripts need to be transpiled/bundled.
 You can now log in using the seeded admin user "ADM" with password "PleaseChangeYourPassword".

-**Optional**: the container is ready to be used with the rspec testing framework.
+**Optional:** The container is ready to be used with the rspec testing framework.
 You can do some basic testing executing this command:

 ```
 $ RAILS_ENV=test bundle exec rspec ./spec/features
 ```

+**Optional:** For a better development experience it's also recommended to install the `solargraph` and the `ruby-debug-ide` gems to enable language server and debugging support in VScode for Ruby.
+This can be done by executing `gem install solargraph ruby-debug-ide`